Rapid Mixing of Geodesic Walks on Manifolds with Positive Curvature: Introduction

 \section{Introduction}

+Sampling from manifolds has applications to areas such as statistics \cite{bornn2015moment, diaconis2013sampling}, computer graphics \cite{oztireli2010spectral}, optimization \cite{billiards} and systems biology \cite{rhee2014iterative}.
+For a simple example, manifolds with nonnegative curvature appear in statistical applications as the level sets of log-concave, or more generally quasiconcave, distributions (see Remark \ref{rem:quasiconcave}).
+Many natural distributions in statistics are quasiconcave or log-concave, including the ``ridge regression" posterior associated with Gaussian priors for logistic regression \cite{durmus2016sampling2, durmus2016sampling}.
+Existing computer science literature shows that the problem of sampling from manifolds with nonnegative curvature is tightly linked to the problems of sampling from and computing integrals of quasiconcave distributions \cite{Heat, lovasz2007geometry, interior_sampler, narayanan2008sampling}.
+The recent paper \cite{diaconis2013sampling} has a broader survey on this sampling problem in various fields.

-Sampling from manifolds has many applications to areas such as statistics \cite{diaconis2013sampling}, computer graphics \cite{oztireli2010spectral}, and systems biology \cite{rhee2014iterative}.
-In this paper we study a simple Markov chain $\{X_{i}\}_{i \in \mathbb{N}}$, which we call the \textit{geodesic walk}, that can sample efficiently from the uniform distribution of a general Riemannian manifold $\mathcal{M}$.
-The geodesic walk, defined precisely in Algorithm \ref{alg:Geodesic_Walk} below, evolves by selecting at each time step a random tangent vector $U_{i}$ in the tangent space $\mathcal{T}_{X_{i}}$ of $\mathcal{M}$ at $X_{i}$, and then following the associated geodesic for some period of time.
+In this paper we study a simple Markov chain, which we call the \textit{geodesic walk}, that can sample from the uniform distribution of a general Riemannian manifold $\mathcal{M}$.
+Our main result is that this walk mixes quickly when $\mathcal{M}$ has positive bounded curvature.
+We also give results concerning an efficient implementation of this walk in the important special case that $\mathcal{M}$ is the boundary of a convex set.

+\begin{rem} We give a technical caveat: a level set of a quasiconcave distribution need not be smooth, and in particular may not have well-defined sectional curvature.
+However, there is a standard extension of the notion of sectional curvature to this situation, called the Alexandrov curvature.
+It turns out that the Alexandrov curvature of the level set of a quasiconcave distribution is always nonnegative \cite{alexandrov2005convex}.
+It is in this sense that we say that the compact level sets of quasiconcave distributions have nonnegative curvature.
+We now restrict our attention to situations in which the sectional curvature is well-defined, until a brief discussion in Section \ref{sec:discussion}. \end{rem}